Watch the Video Tutorial

 - Convert the images to jpeg, psd and tiff files.

-- Resize the images to 512 pixels in either orientation.
+- Resize the images to 512 pixels.

 - Do nothing in the section 4 at the bottom of the dialogue.